fernandeslouro/blog/_posts/2020-06-02-gpt-3-openai-has-just-released-the-worlds-largest-ml-model-yet.md

 # Architecture of GPT-3

 As for the architecture, there is nothing too new here, since it's essentially the same as the previous GPT-2, though much larger.
 For a detailed description of the GPT-2 architecture, check out Jay Alammar's fantastic post [The Illustrated GPT-2](http://jalammar.github.io/illustrated-gpt2/).
 Remember, GPT-2 was said to be "too dangerous for the world" at the time of its release.
 It only has 1.3 billion parameters, a very small number when compared to the 175 billion of GPT-3.
+The point of GPT-3 is not to experiment with a fancy new architecture, but to go big.

 # Language Model as Few-Shot Learner